-To support this feature, you will need to upload a trusted certificate to the appliance, which will be used by Edge Cache to sign all dynamically generated site certificates.
+To support this feature, you need to upload a trusted certificate to the appliance, which is then used by Edge Cache to sign all dynamically generated site certificates.
 All client devices must trust this certificate as a signing authority.
 To cache encrypted web traffic, the client tries to communicate with the HTTPS web server.
 The Exinda appliance intercepts, keeping the communication open with the client.
 Then Edge Cache tries to establish a conversation with the server.
 Upon receiving the certificate details from the server, Edge Cache extracts the certificate details, constructs a new certificate and signs it using the signing certificate that was loaded and specified in the Edge Cache settings.
 Edge Cache then presents this new certificate to the client.
-The client trusts this certificate because the details match its HTTPS URL request and the client has previously been told to trust anything signed by this signing certificate (see below).
+The client trusts this certificate because the details match its HTTPS URL request as the client has previously been told to trust anything signed by this signing certificate (see below).
 The communication negotiation between the client and Edge Cache is now complete.
 The client then requests the specific web object from Edge Cache as if it were the server.
-Edge Cache then requests the content to Edge Cache, which then stores the content, if applicable.
+Edge Cache then requests the web object from the server over its previously established trusted connection.
+The server provides the content to Edge Cache, which then stores the content, if applicable.
 The connection with the server can be closed.
 Edge Cache then serves the content to the client and the connection with the client can then be closed.